thomasabishop/eolas/Programming_Languages/NodeJS/Create_RESTful_API_with_Express.md

 ## Nodemon

 We don't want to have to restart the server every time we make a change to our files.
-We can use `nodemon` instead of `node` when running our index file so that file-changes are immediately registered without the need for a restart.
-It's a good idea to set your NPM start script to `nodemon index.js`.
+We can use `nodemon` instead of `node` when running our `index.js` file so that file-changes are immediately registered without the need for a restart.

-## Creating GET requests
+> Once `nodemon` is installed, update your start script from `node index.js` to `nodemon index.js`.

+## Our data

+> Typically when you create a RESTful API you are going to be returning data from a database.
+For simplicity we are just going simulate this with a simple data array so that we can focus on the Express syntax rather than database handling.

-We are going return the following array in the GET examples:
+We will mainly work with the following array of objects:

 ````js
 const courses = [
   {
     id: 1,